Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

-These chorizo potato meatballs are perfect for mornings where you are pressed for time but still want to get a healthy breakfast in.
+These chorizo potato meatballs are perfect for mornings where you are pressed for time, but still want to get a healthy breakfast in.
 With ground pork, shredded potatoes, spinach, and an optional creamy avocado dipping sauce, you’ll get healthy protein, carbs, and fat in every bite and be fully satiated until lunch.

 You can make a big batch of these meatballs and eat them all week, or you can make it even further in advance and freeze them for whenever you need them.

-Chorizo Potato Breakfast Meatball Ingredients
+Chorizo Meatball Recipe Ingredients

 - Ground pork.
-We used ground pork for the base of these meatballs, as it is what is traditionally used for chorizo and breakfast sausage, but you can also substitute ground turkey here if you’d like!
+We used ground pork for the base of these meatballs, as it is what is traditionally used for chorizo and breakfast sausage, but you can also substitute ground turkey here if you’d like.

 - Chorizo seasoning.
 While you can buy chorizo and use it here if you’d like, we opted for a chorizo seasoning for a milder spice that makes these totally family-friendly.

 - Shredded potatoes.
-The carb component for these meatballs is shredded potatoes!
+The carb component for these meatballs is shredded potatoes.
 You’ll need about 1 pound of russet or Yukon gold potatoes for this recipe.
-If you’re on a low carb plan, feel free to leave them out!
+If you’re on a low carb plan, feel free to leave them out.

 - Spinach.
 We decided to go with chopped baby spinach for our meatballs to add some greens.
 We love starting the day with some veggies, and this is a great way to get them in.

-How to Make Chorizo and Potato Breakfast Meatballs
+How to Make Chorizo Meatballs

 Our goal was to make sure it was as easy as possible to make these chorizo potato breakfast meatballs so that you can simply add them on to your Sunday meal prep.